circles-learning-labs/ecto_adapters_dynamodb/README.md

 **:insert_nil_fields** :: boolean, *default:* set in configuration

 Determines if fields in the changeset with `nil` values will be inserted as DynamoDB `null` values or not set at all.

+**:overwrite** :: boolean, *default:* none

+By default, the adapter will provide the condition expression, `attribute_not_exists(PARTITION_KEY_ATTRIBUTE)` with the DynamoDB query, failing to insert if the record already exists.
+To perform an uncoditional insert, possibly overwriting an existing record, provide the option `overwrite: true` in the insert query.

 #### **Inline Options:** *Repo.update, Repo.update_all*